apache/spark/docs/mllib-decision-tree.md

 For faster processing, the decision tree algorithm performs simultaneous histogram computations for all nodes at each level of the tree.
-This could lead to high memory requirements at deeper levels of the tree, leading to memory overflow errors.
+This could lead to high memory requirements at deeper levels of the tree, potentially leading to memory overflow errors.
 To alleviate this problem, a `maxMemoryInMB` training parameter specifies the maximum amount of memory at the workers (twice as much at the master) to be allocated to the histogram computation.
 The default value is conservatively chosen to be 128 MB to allow the decision algorithm to work in most scenarios.
 Once the memory requirements